custom ad

 Perry County

 A version of the Jail Navigator program was launched in Perry County in July, with two major differences.
 The first is that the program was funded by the Missouri Department of Public Safety rather than the Department of Mental Health.
-And the second is that the funding included a position called a certified peer specialist, which is coordinated with the Gibson Recovery Center in Cape Girardeau.
+And the second is that the funding included a position called a certified peer specialist, which is coordinated with the Gibson Center for Behavioral Change in Cape Girardeau.

 Receive Daily Headlines FREESign up today!